 Bridge Brew Works

-Grab a sandwich to go from Secret Sandwich Society and head to the park for a picnic or bring a blanket and stock up on gourmet cheeses and meats from Studio B Art Boutique and Wine Gallery and relax by the river.
+Grab a treat from the grab and go cooler at The Station and head to the park for a picnic or bring a blanket and stock up on gourmet cheeses and meats from Studio B Art Boutique and Wine Gallery and relax by the river.

 Update Your Wardrobe

 With summer coming to an end, it’s time to revamp your fall wardrobe!
 Check out Thread or Out of The Ashes for fall styling to pair up with your favorite boots or snag a new sweater.
-Our outdoor gear shops can outfit you for the cooler temps at Waterstone Outdoors and Ace Adventure Gear Shop
+Our outdoor gear shops can outfit you for the cooler temps at Waterstone Outdoors and Ace Adventure Gear Shop.
+We are excited to welcome our newest addition to the town, check out the Lost Appalachian Trading Co.